 closure/restriction can commence.

-The fee for a temporary closure or restriction
+The current fee for a temporary closure or

-The fee for an emergency closure or emergency restriction is
+The current fee for an emergency closure or emergency restriction

 Events Taking Place on the